REVIEW — “Spectre”

 In the final act, Swann becomes a deus ex machina for the conclusion of Daniel Craig’s Bond films.
 This conclusion is as hurried, chaotic, and unsatisfying as that of Iron Man 3, in which the filmmakers threw together a conclusion out of thin air.
 In fact, the final act of Spectre is so choppy that it leaves the audience wondering how much of this film was cut out.
 Because there needed to be more scenes of Franz Oberhauser getting involved in the action and Madeline Swann talking to Bond in order to make this final act work, Daniel Craig’s Bond films go out with a whimper.

 As a whole, Sam Mendes’ Spectre works as a mindless Bond film, but it tries too hard to wrap-up the series via an underdeveloped villain and love interest.
-At 2 hours and 28 minutes, this film needed more depth and a more substantial emotional core to make this worth seeing in theaters.
+At 2 hours and 28 minutes, this film needed more depth and a more substantial emotional core to make this worth watching more than once.
 As it is, this film is worth seeing in theaters for its action sequences, but not for its story or script.